-Commission for Integrated Transport: Study of European best practice in the delivery of integrated transport: report on stage 2 - case studies: 3, Munich, Germany November 2001. http://webarchive. nationalarchives.gov.uk/20110303161656/http:/cfit. independent.gov.uk/pubs/2001/ebp/ebp/stage2/03. htm on the public transport front.
-It had everything we aspired to in the UK with public transport provision, and yet traffic congestion continued to rise.
+19 Commission for Integrated Transport: Study of European best practice in the delivery of integrated transport: report on stage 2 - case studies: 3, Munich, Germany November 2001. http://webarchive. nationalarchives.gov.uk/20110303161656/http:/cfit. independent.gov.uk/pubs/2001/ebp/ebp/stage2/03. htm congestion continued to rise.
 The city transport officials in Munich recognised that they were powerless to prevent this without demand management measures to constrain the growth in car use.
 It has long been acknowledged that we need the stick as well as the carrot.
 However, politicians find the latter much easier to deliver than the former.